mcsee/Software-Design-Articles/Articles/Blogging/I Wrote More than 90 Articles on 2021 Here is What I Learned/readme.md

 - I proofread all my articles with HemingwayApp, Grammarly, and Google Translate (all free) 🔡

-- I parse the markdown in my articles and convert them to HTML to republish on many platforms at once.
+- I parse the markdown of my articles and convert it into HTML to republish on many platforms at once.

 - I heavily use the *canonical URL* tag to avoid search penalties. 🔎